aws-samples/ecs-external-instance-network-sentry/README.md

 Make necessary modifications to the service unit config file `ExecStart` directive on line-11 as follows:

 - Update the `--region` configuration parameter with the AWS region name where your on-region ECS cluster is provisioned.
-- Optionally, include any additional [configuration parameters](configuration parameters) to suit the particular requirements of your deployment scenario.
+- Optionally, include any additional [Configuration Parameters](#Configuration Parameters) to suit the particular requirements of your deployment scenario.

 ##### Configure and start service